spaceglider-club/Bot/README.md

 # Bot
-Source code for spaceglider.club Kiting Bot.
+Source code for spaceglider.club external kiting bot. (+custom way to get ping & attackspeed externally, no functions no bullshit, just RPM)

 # Offsets
 Offsets are updated for 12.16. <- are updated almost instantly (soon to be implemented sig scanner)